fleeforezz/Obsidian/Jso_document/06 - Projects/Airport Magament System/Heathrow Airport Management Designs.md

 We will focus on the following set of requirements while designing Heathrow Airport Management System:

+**Register Function**

+1. User should be able to login or signup before using the app
+2. User should be able to signout after done using the app

 **Main Function**

+1. User should be able to see overview of an airport:
+	+ Airport Code
+	+ Airport Name
+	+ Airport Weather
+	+ Number of Stands
+		+ Stands for passenger
+		+ Stands for cargo
+	+ Number of Runway
-1. User should be able to add flights
+2. User should be able to add flights
-2. User should be able to assign passengers to an existen flight
+3. User should be able to assign passengers to an existen flight
-3. User
+4. User